ShivamPatel-Code/ShivamPatel-Code/README.md

 With a **Master's and Bachelor's in Computer Science from Clemson University**, I have interned at **General Electric, Intapp, and CarbonCents**, where I contributed to backend optimizations, cloud automation, and UI/UX enhancements.

+In addition to my current projects, I’ve contributed to various other projects on my previous GitHub account, [ShivamPatel-24](https://github.com/ShivamPatel-24)

 ---

 ## 🛠 Tech Stack & Skills